thtrieu/thtrieu.github.io/_posts/2016-08-08-yolo-tensorflow-graph-buffer-cpp.md

 ```

 ### 3.4 `TFnet.py`

-This script contains a class definition of the class `SimpleNet`, it stores the tensorflow graph and methods operate on this graph, including the L2-loss evaluation.
+This script contains a class definition of class `SimpleNet`, it stores the tensorflow graph and methods operate on this graph.
+This includes YOLO's L2-loss evaluation, defined in `decode()` method.
+After receiving 11 placeholders yielded from `Data_helpers.py` as stated above, `decode()` will then continue the loss evaluation process by applying `tensorflow` operations (as oppose to `numpy` operations in `Data_helpers.py`) on these 11 placeholders and the net's output tensor `self.out`.

 ```python
 class SimpleNet(object):